BunchOfBytes/STF-2020/OSINT/Sounds of freedom!.md

 In a recent raid on a suspected COViD hideout, we found this video in a thumbdrive on-site.
 We are not sure what this video signifies but we suspect COViD's henchmen might be surveying a potential target site for a biological bomb.
 We believe that the attack may happen soon.
 We need your help to identify the water body in this video!
 This will be a starting point for us to do an area sweep of the vicinity!

 ## Summary
+Players were given another video of a HDB block located near a water body.
+Players had to identify the postal code of the water body from the given video.

 ## Process